Healthy Homes Assessment Havelock North Central

 Havelock North Central Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required to all Havelock North Central and New Zealand rental homes where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement to all Havelock North Central and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate conformance with the Healthy Homes Standards that apply or will apply to their rental properties.
+• Property managers and landlords have to keep records that prove the compliance with the Healthy Homes Standards that apply or will apply to the rental property.

 Beginning 1 July 2021

-• Property managers and private landlords must make sure their rental properties comply with the Healthy Homes Standards within 90 days of a new, renewed , or altered tenant.
+• Property managers and private landlords have to ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a new, renewed , or altered Tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.

 Starting 1 July 2024